Spanish–Moro conflict: Wars in the 1800s

 In 1862 Samales Moros made raids on the Zamboanga coast, but the raids ceased when a small gunboat sank a large prau with all of its crew.
 At the same time a small fleet forced the Sultan of Mindanao to hoist a Spanish flag at Polloc.
 The Moros met reverses in loss of fleets near Guimaras and Tugubanjan islands and in the destruction of the four towns Ponugan, Bugamputi, Patan, and Caneanga.

 In September 1864 an expedition was sent from Polloc against the Rio Grande Moros, who had built defenses on that river from Cotabato to Tumbao.
 The fort at Pagalungan was captured, with a severe loss to the Moros.
 In the report of this assault honorable mention was made of Ensigns Cervera and Montijo, afterwards Spanish admirals.
-In this year the Talayan Moros were proceeded against, the Spanish being aided by a force under Dato Uto, son of the Sultan of Buhayan, but during the attack Uto joined the Talayan Moros, and the expedition failed.
+In this year the Talayan Moros were proceeded against, the Spanish being aided by a force under Datu Utto, son of the Sultan of Buhayan, but during the attack Uto joined the Talayan Moros, and the expedition failed.
 A second expedition also failed, and the outlying fort at Bongao was abandoned.

 In 1866 the Moros of Supangan and Simuay rose in rebellion, and the governor of Mindanao, with a force and four gunboats, proceeded against the fortified towns of Supuangan, Dulugan, and Sanditan.
 The expedition was entirely successful, with but slight loss.
 In 1870 a raid was made by Tawi-Tawi Moros on the east coast of Paragua.
 The town of Santa Monica, or Batacalan, was destroyed and all of its inhabitants carried away.
 Two years later a garrison of native troops was placed at Puerto Princesa.

 In this year a naval blockade of Jolo was established, and in 1873 two German vessels were seized while carrying contraband of war to the Jolo Moros.
 In 1874 this fleet did considerable damage to the Moros of the islands from Jolo to TawiTawi.
 Toward the close of the same year a large party of Moros attacked the garrison at Balabac, but were repulsed.
 In October 1875, two gunboats in search of Moro pirates located their headquarters in the Bay of Areray and sank one large prau.

 These operations practically terminated the long term of piracy under which the colonies had suffered for three centuries.
 The mobility of the steam gunboats and the subsequent blockade against introduction of arms and ammunition had in a dozen years practically removed the menace, though occasionally raids appeared in the years to follow.
 Most of the trouble in the succeeding years, however, took the form of more or less extensive campaigns against the three large groups of Moros (Sulu, Rio Grande, and Lanao) in the control of the fanatical running amuck, called by the Spaniards "juramentado."